balena-io-experimental/balena-migrate/README.md

 * 32 bit intel devices running Ubuntu 14.04 in grub legacy mode

-Work is in progress on following platforms: beaglebone green
+Work is in progress on following platforms:

+* beaglebone black/green

 ## Migration Stage 1 in Detail

 The script *balena-migrate* will check the prerequisites for migration before it attempts to modify the system.
 It reads its configuration from a file and also supports a number of command line parameters.
 Parameters set on the command line override options given in the config file.

 The script itself can be located anywhere in the file system.
 It attempts to read its configuration from a file which  defaults to **balena-migrate.conf**.
-It will look for the file in the current directory and in the ```HOME_DIR``` The location and name of the config file and ```HOME_DIR``` can both be set using command line parameters.
+It will look for the file in the current directory and in the directory pointed to by ```HOME_DIR```.
+The location and name of the config file and ```HOME_DIR``` can both be set using command line parameters.

 The directory specified by ```HOME_DIR``` is used to store temporary files and is also expected to contain the initramfs-tools directory provided in this repository.
 All other paths given in the config file or on the command line are expected to be relative to ```HOME_DIR``` which defaults to the current working directory.